LISTEN TO MY LATEST PODCAST EPISODE

 Now, just having a technical sketch doesn’t guarantee you all the benefits above.

 The truth is – in a lot of cases, a poorly drawn technical sketch can do you more harm than good.
-(Just like how sample-makers misinterpreted my fold lines into topstitching when I was just starting out. 🙃 And I’ve since learned a lot from then, but more on that later!)
+Factories can misinterpret details if they’re not drawn accurately or just missing altogether.

-So, it’s really important to learn how to make effective and industry level technical sketches.
+So, it’s really important to learn how to make professional and industry-standard technical sketches.

 7 Key Elements of a Technical Sketch